Advent I

 He says,

 Eschatological thinking is vital to faithful conduct and to hope which resists cynicism.
 There will be an end to life as it now is, an end that comes as both judgment and redemption.
 Whether, we go or [Christ] comes, personal theological preferences do not alter eschatology, and contemplation of that fact should have some sanctifying influence … such thinking should aid us in keeping gains and losses in proper perspective.
 Such thinking should chase away the demons of dulling dissipation and cheer us with the news not only that today is a gift of God but also that tomorrow we stand in the presence of the Son of man.
+Hmm, this eschatological vision is hope-filled, the kind of hope that gives us the kind of perspective that allows us to see both the gift of this day and that everything that is not a gift will be transformed.

 This kind of eschatological vision also inspires us to keep alert and do what we can in the meantime.